- This post contains affiliate links. Read more here.

 Step Three: Filling

 Here’s where you can get creative.
 Many fruits are good for dogs, from blueberries to apples.
 Blend in some chicken, some peanut butter, some beef … really, you can go places with your pie filling.
 Simplest of all?
 Plain old pumpkin.
-Buy a can—not the sugary pie filling, though—spoon it into your crusts, and voila.
+Buy a can of pumpkin—not the sugary pie filling, though—spoon it into your crusts, and voila.
 As promised, it’s impossible to mess up.

 Baking time varies a bit depending on the type of filling and whether you’ve precooked the ingredients.
 Generally, 20 minutes at 350 degrees should do, just as above.